 Bad Bunny is being sued by BM Records, which controls the rights to a bunch of mixtapes from the 1990’s by DJ Playero.
 BM Records and DJ Playero get a lot of credit for the development of reggaeton.
 (Thanks a lot for that, by the way.)
 And they claim Bad Bunny’s hit Safaera contains material found in Playero 37 and “Playero Street Mix Vol. 2.”
 And specifically, the works “Besa Tu Cuerpo” and “Chocha Con Bicho,” and “Sigan Bailando.”

-These are the recordings that “Safaera” supposedly “samples,” kinda, depending upon which part of the complaint you’re reading.
-(All this “not having your terminology straight” business drives me disproportionately nuts.
-It’s my own issue, I realize this.)
+These are the recordings that “Safaera” supposedly “samples,” kinda, sorta; it depends upon which part of the complaint you’re reading.
+Not having this terminology straight drives me disproportionately nuts by the way.
+“Samples” are actual audio from prior recordings.
+“Sampling” is harvesting that audio.
+Does Safaera sample DJ Playero?

-I hear samples in there alright.
-If you listened to the whole thing you probably heard at least one.
-But my piping hot take here: In fact, let’s call it “just a bit better than a guess” since I’m not very familiar with DJ Playero, and have no desire to get familiar…
+I hear samples in there, alright.
+If you listened to the whole thing, you probably heard at least one.
+But my piping hot take here: Let’s call it “better than a guess” since I’m not super familiar with DJ Playero.

-I looked at it and can say this about Bad Bunny’s “Safaera” with regard to the Playero material: There are a LOT of lyrics in common.
-I don’t speak Spanish, and I’m not (clears throat) a “poetry” expert, but I think it strains the imagination that it’s coincidental.
-Both mention the Chacón sisters (famous dancers) in precisely the same context, just one conspicuous similarity of which there are many.
+So what’s going on here?
+With regard to the Playero material, there are a LOT of lyrics in common.
+I don’t speak Spanish, and I’m not (clears throat) a “poetry” expert, but I’d say it strains the imagination that it’s coincidental.
+Both mention the Chacón sisters (famous dancers) in precisely the same context, to name just one conspicuous similarity of which there are many.
 Several lines at a time from Playero’s lyrics appear in Safaera.
-And if the transcriptions in the complaint’s exhibits are accurate, as I think that they are, then Bad Bunny might more appropriately be accused of interpolating the Playero material.
+And if the transcriptions in the complaint’s exhibits are accurate, and at a glance I’d say they probably are, then Bad Bunny might more appropriately be accused of interpolating the Playero material.
+Now let’s get OUR terminology straight.

 An “interpolation” takes material from one work and performs it in another work.
 It’s like an intentional musical quotation.
 If you sing, “Took my chevy to the levy but the levy was dry,” in the middle of your song, nobody imagines you’re unaware you’ve copped Don McLean, we all know you did it on purpose.
 It’s not a “sample” however, unless you took the audio from McLean’s record and placed that audio in your new work.

-Bad Bunny appears to have alluded to generous swaths of Playero lyrics, essentially presenting them in the same rhythms, and as the complaint mentioned, with a lot of the same notes.
-Though I think the complaint should probably have referred to the sameness of the “melodic contour” rather than notes, as Bad Bunny changes a lot of pitches, without changing contour.
+Bad Bunny appears to have alluded to generous swaths of Playero lyrics, essentially presenting them in the same rhythms, and as the complaint mentioned, with many of the same notes.
+Though I think the complaint should probably might have referred to the sameness of the “melodic contour” rather than of the notes, as Bad Bunny employs different pitches a lot of the time, but with similar contour.

-Melodic contour is the shape — the rising and falling of the notes in a melody; how the rise and falls occur over time, and at what slopes or steepness.
-If you can, imagine “Happy Birthday To You” but alter the notes, to a minor key perhaps, or just new notes, but you still rise and fall at the same times, and to just a little different degree.
-You’d still have the same melodic contour — notes would rise and fall in the same way in both versions and both versions would be “Happy Birthday To You,” sorta, but would have lots of different note pitches.)
+Melodic contour is the shape — the rising and falling of the notes in a melody, how the rises and falls occur over time, and at what slopes or steepness.
+If you can, imagine singing “Happy Birthday To You” but you’re a terrible singer, so the notes all a bit off but you still rise and fall at the same times, and to just a little different degree.
+You’d still have the same melodic contour — notes would rise and fall in the same way in both versions and both versions would be “Happy Birthday To You,” sorta, but they would contain lots of different note pitches.)

-I think we’ll eventually arrive at the idea that Safaera interpolates Playero tracks.
+I think we may eventually arrive at the idea that Safaera interpolates Playero tracks.

 But I don’t find any evidence of sampling.
 So every news article about this case has been at least a little bit wrong, I think.